 - Meet with the event director to review the schedule and obtain other event details

 - Present information or announcements, such as train schedules or security precautions

 - Introduce up-coming acts and guide the audience through the entertainment

 - Provide commentary for a live audience during sporting events

-Educational requirements for announcers vary.
+Educational requirements for an announcer will vary.
 Radio and television announcers typically have a bachelor’s degree in journalism, broadcasting, or communications, along with work experience gained from working at their college radio or television station.
 Public address announcers typically need a high school diploma.
 Although public address announcers do not require any formal education beyond a high school diploma, radio announcers should have a bachelor’s degree to be competitive for entry-level positions.
-Television announcers typically need a bachelor’s degree in programs such as communications, broadcasting, or journalism.

 Post-secondary broadcasting programs offer courses, such as voice and diction, to help students improve their vocal qualities.
 In addition, these programs prepare students to work with the computer equipment and software that they would use in the radio and television studios.
 Public address system and other types of announcers typically need short-term on-the-job training upon being hired.
 This training allows these announcers to become familiar with the equipment they will be using during sporting and entertainment events.
 For sports public address announcers, training may also go over basic rules and information for the sports they are covering.

 Because smaller market stations have a smaller number of staff, advancement within the same radio or television station is unlikely.
 Rather, many radio and television announcers advance by relocating to a station in a larger market.